brianc/node-postgres/README.md

 ## Support

 node-postgres is free software.
 If you encounter a bug with the library please open an issue on the [github repo](https://github.com/brianc/node-postgres).
-If you have questions unanswered by the documentation please open an issue pointing out how the documentation was unclear & I will do my best to make it better!
+If you have questions unanswered by the documentation please open an issue pointing out how the documentation was unclear & We will do our best to make it better!

 When you open an issue please provide:
 - version of node
 - version of postgres
 - smallest possible snippet of code to reproduce the problem

-You can also follow me [@briancarlson](https://twitter.com/briancarlson) if that's your thing.
-I try to always announce noteworthy changes & developments with node-postgres on Twitter.
+You can also follow [@briancarlson](https://twitter.com/briancarlson) if that's your thing.
+He aways tries to announce noteworthy changes & developments with node-postgres on Twitter.

 ### Professional Support

-I offer professional support for node-postgres.
-I provide implementation, training, and many years of expertise on how to build applications with node, express, PostgreSQL, and react/redux.
-Please contact me at [brian.m.carlson@gmail.com](mailto:brian.m.carlson@gmail.com) to discuss how I can help your company be more successful!
+If you need professional support for node-postgres, you can contact Brian, he provides training, and has many years of expertise on how to build applications with node, express, PostgreSQL, and react/redux.
+Please contact Brian at [brian.m.carlson@gmail.com](mailto:brian.m.carlson@gmail.com) to discuss how your company can be more successful!

 ### Sponsorship :star: